Add Choices for Multiple Choice Fields

-Press the Tab key while editing choice text to quickly add more choices.
+You can also press the Tab key while editing choices text to quickly add more choices.

 Add, edit, delete, and rearrange choices for all multiple choice field types in the Edit Choices menu.
-Select the field and click Edit Choices to open the Basic menu:
+Select the field and click Choices to open the menu:

 From within the Edit Choices menu: